 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Ovarian cancer is rarely diagnosed in its early stages.
 It is usually quite advanced by the time diagnosis is made:

 - Nearly one half of women live longer than 5 years after diagnosis

 - If diagnosis is made early in the disease and treatment is received before the cancer spreads outside the ovary, the 5-year survival rate is high

 Contact your health care provider if you are a woman 40 years or older who has not recently had a pelvic exam.
 Routine pelvic exams are recommended for all women 20 years or older.

 National Cancer Institute website.
-BRCA mutations: cancer risk and genetic testing. www.cancer.gov/about-cancer/causes-prevention/genetics/brca-fact-sheet.
-Updated January 30, 2018.
-Accessed November 12, 2018.BACK TO TOP
+BRCA gene mutations: cancer risk and genetic testing. www.cancer.gov/about-cancer/causes-prevention/genetics/brca-fact-sheet.
+Updated November 19, 2020.
+Accessed December 15, 2022.BACK TO TOP